top of page

 6. Tattoo Machine Maintenance

 Maintenance is crucial for keeping your tattoo machine in top shape and something the tattoo beginner will need to learn.
 Having purchased your first tattoo machine, you need to begin by regularly disassembling and cleaning all the machine components, such as the grip, needles, and tube.
-Use a mild, non-alcoholic disinfectant to clean these parts thoroughly.
-Lubricate the moving parts, like the motor and pivot points, with a machine oil designed for tattoo machines.
-Check the power supply and cords for any signs of wear or damage, and replace them if necessary.

-Tip: Develop a regular cleaning routine, lubricate moving parts, and store the machine in a dry and dust-free environment.
+Routine: Develop a regular cleaning routine, lubricate moving parts, and store the machine in a dry and dust-free environment.
 Be cautious with cleaning agents to avoid damaging the machine.

 7. Health and Safety Considerations